jnozzi/cocoadev.com/markdown/AnatomyOfADotHFile.md

 @end

-Back to General/HowToProgramInOSX
+Back to HowToProgramInOSX

-For how to use forward declarations in a header file see General/AdviceOnImportingHeaders (you should not need to import header files directly into your header file except for importing the requisite super-class header).
+For how to use forward declarations in a header file see AdviceOnImportingHeaders (you should not need to import header files directly into your header file except for importing the requisite super-class header).
 In the case of category headers, you need to import the header for the class on which you are adding the category.